SMARTlab-Purdue/SMARTmBOT/README.md

 ## Objectives
-The goal of this repository is to introduce a new, flexible, scalable, and fully opensource mobile robot platform, called SMARTmBOT (v2021), and to provide a detailed tutorial, and all design files and source codes to help you build your own SMARTmBOT.
+The goal of this repository is to introduce a new, flexible, scalable, and fully opensource mobile robot platform, called SMARTmBOT (v2021), and to provide a detailed tutorial, and all design files and source codes to help you build your own SMARTmBOT with off-the-shelf components.
 SMARTmBOT supports a new Robot Operating System 2 (ROS2) on Raspberry Pi 4.
 Thus, SMARTmbOT can be useful for studying the basics of robotics, especially mobile robotics.
 It can also be used to study advanced topics such as swarm robotics.

 ## Wiki, Tutorial, and Demonstrations
 Please refer to our [Wiki page](https://github.com/SMARTlab-Purdue/SMARTmBOT/wiki) for a detailed tutorial on SMARTmBOT.
 The content of the tutorial is as follows: